Canon eos 6D vs Nikon D750 Comparison:

 Because these bodies lack sensor-based image stabilization, you must purchase lenses with optical stabilization features.

-There are currently 77 lenses for Canon EF mount with IS and 107 lenses for Nikon F mount.
+There are 77 lenses for the Canon EF mount with IS and 107 for the Nikon F mount.

 Sensor comparison: